carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Q1.
 The confusion matrix shows that the predictions are not bad but can improved.

 Q2.
-I expected the performance to be better than average because the accuracy of the model I chose was 67% on the validation set.
+I expected the performance to be better than average because the accuracy of the model I chose was 67 per cent on the validation set.

 Q3.
 We can try many things to improve the performance from here.
 One of the first things we can try is to change the network architecture.
-However, in the interest of time and given we already saw how to build a CNN we will try to change the training parameters.
+However, in the interest of time, and given we already learned how to build a CNN, we will now change the training parameters.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::